“One-to-Ones Could Be Your Most Productive Activity as a Leader”

 by Rob Marchalonis.

 The benefits of one-to-one meetings with employees are numerous, but many leaders aren’t sure how to begin or the best way to structure these engagements.
-As a result, they can be hesitant to start and continue one-to-ones, or proceed with an unproductive agenda.
-Leaders, use the guide below to launch and help you make better use of everyone’s time and effort.
+As a result, they can be hesitant to start or continue one-to-ones, or proceed with an unproductive agenda.
+Use the guide below to launch and help you make better use of everyone’s time and effort.

 Consider Your Objectives, Agenda, and Schedule.